koordinates/kart/docs/pages/development/raster_v1.rst

 ``meta/title``
 ^^^^^^^^^^^^^^

 Contains the title of the dataset, encoded using UTF-8.
-The title is freeform text, clients could if they desired include HTML tags or markdown in the title.
+The title is freeform text.

 ``meta/description``
 ^^^^^^^^^^^^^^^^^^^^

-Contains the title of the dataset, encoded using UTF-8.
-The description is freeform text, clients could if they desired include HTML tags or markdown in the title.
+A long-form description of the dataset, encoded using UTF-8.
+The description is freeform text and has no enforced length limit.

 ``meta/format.json``
 ^^^^^^^^^^^^^^^^^^^^